 Over the years OWW has broadened its approach to include people from all backgrounds.
 In a series of projects funded by the European Union (Voices from the South) and the UK Department for International Development (Reaching Out and Reaching South, ‘ROARS’), OWW focused on incorporating the perspectives of people from developing countries though providing mentors (from the diasporas) to local OWW organising committees and involving people from varied ethnic and religious backgrounds in planning and writing resources.

-OWW has become known throughout the UK, has represented the UK in the European Global Education Week Network and developed an international reputation for bringing people together to learn about global issues, and to take action locally on things which have an impact on the whole world.
+OWW has become known throughout the UK.
+It has represented the UK in the European Global Education Week Network.
+OWW has developed an international reputation for bringing people together: to learn about global issues and to take action locally on things which have an impact on the whole world.
 One World Week now involves people of many nationalities and has events all the year round, but there is still one week in October (the week containing United Nations Day, 24 October) when the excitement is greater than at any other time.

 Thousands of local organisations and schools use OWW as a focus for a range of activities, events and celebrations to raise awareness and take action on issues of global justice.
-Each year resources (including resources for schools) have been produced, by a small central staff, around a particular theme chosen, by a central management committee in consultation with local organisers, to inspire and assist the local activists.
+Each year resources (including resources for schools) have been produced and identified, (formerly by a small central staff, now by volunteers) around a particular theme.
+The theme, chosen by Trustees in consultation with partner and other National NGOs and with local organisers, aims to inspire and assist the local activists.
 (From 2007, resources including links to those of other organisations, have been available only on the website).
 OWW is constantly reaching out to new groups from different faiths and cultural backgrounds in the UK and beyond.
 We now estimate that almost half a million people each year will take some part in One World Week.

 OWW became an independent Charitable Company at the beginning of 2006.
 It is a development education charity; it is non-political and non-sectarian.
 OWW's Vision, Mission and Aims emphasise the importance of working inclusively with everyone to address global and local challenges to achieve justice, peace and sustainability for all.